phoenix-rtos/phoenix-rtos-doc/coding/index.md

 } pmap_common;
 ```

+### PS-CODE-REC-043

-It is acceptable to omit module name in user space applications (i.e. not in the kernel) and name the structure
+The module name could be omitted in user space applications (i.e. not in the kernel) and name the structure `common`,
-`common`, only if static is used.
+only if static is used.

 ## Operators

+### PS-CODE-REC-044

 One space character should be used after and before the following binary and ternary operators: